webvijayi/instasell-acp-woocommerce/readme.txt

 = Do I need a Stripe account? =

 Yes, a Stripe account is required for payment processing.

+= Where are the plugin settings? =

+After activation, go to WooCommerce > AI Checkout in your WordPress admin menu.

+= Can I control which products appear in ChatGPT? =

+Yes!
+Version 1.1.0 adds per-product controls.
+Edit any product and use the "ChatGPT Checkout" meta box to enable/disable it.
+You can also use bulk actions on the product list to enable/disable multiple products at once.

+= How do I test the integration safely? =

+Enable Test Mode in the plugin settings (WooCommerce > AI Checkout).
+All orders created while test mode is active will be marked as test orders with clear visual indicators.

 = Where can I find my product feed? =